-To officially introduce you to Freiburg University your coordinator at your home university needs to nominate you via Email to international@jura.uni-freiburg.de (Sybille Schneiders, Departmental Erasmus Coordinator) and to europa@zv.uni-freiburg.de, Urich.Eckelt@zv.unifreiburg.de (Ulrich Eckelt, Institutional Erasmus Coordinator).
+To officially introduce you to Freiburg University your coordinator at your home university needs to nominate you via Email to international@jura.uni-freiburg.de (Departmental Erasmus Coordinator) and to europa@zv.uni-freiburg.de (Ulrich Eckelt, Institutional Erasmus Coordinator).
 Step 2:

-As an answer to your nomination the EU Office of Freiburg University will send you an invitation link to the new online database "Mobility online" where you need to fill in your personal information for your online application.
+As an answer to your nomination the EU Office of Freiburg University will send you an invitation link to the new online database "Mobility Online" where you need to fill in your personal information for your online application.
 At the same time we here at the "Auslandsbüro" of the Law Faculty will provide you with general information about law studies here in Freiburg.
 Step 3: